ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Methods

-Empirically, we randomly sample exactly one node $v_a \sim \mathcal{U}(\mathcal{V}_{sub})$ as the anchor per iteration.
+Empirically, we design a gradient analysis of edge modules as shown in Figure~\ref{fig2} to illustrate the \textit{Prevention of Shortcut Learning}.
+And we randomly sample exactly one node $v_a \sim \mathcal{U}(\mathcal{V}_{sub})$ as the anchor per iteration.
 This compels the R-GNN to function as a rigorous "dead reckoning" system, ensuring learned features reflect cumulative geometric transformations rather than local memorization.